HelloblueAI/express_server/README.md

 Requests originating from other sources will be rejected to ensure security.

+# Security Policy

+## Reporting a Vulnerability

+If you discover a potential security issue in our project, please send us a confidential report to `security@helloblue.ai`.
+Do not report security vulnerabilities through public GitHub issues.

+## Response Protocol

+Upon receiving a security vulnerability report, the protocol is as follows:

+- **Acknowledgment**: You will receive an initial response within 48 hours, acknowledging receipt of your report.
+- **Investigation**: We will investigate the issue and determine the necessary remediation steps.
+- **Resolution**: We aim to resolve significant issues within 90 days of report verification, depending on the severity and complexity.
+We will keep you informed of our progress.

+## Public Disclosure

+- **Acknowledgment**: Vulnerabilities found and resolved will be publicly acknowledged in our project updates.
+Reporters may be credited for their discovery, provided they consent to be recognized.

 ## Contributing

 Contributions are highly encouraged.
 Please fork the repository, make your changes, and submit a pull request.